PedroGabrielBHZ/dummy-twisted-container/README.md

 # twisted-docker
-A basic example to deploy a Twisted application as a Docker container
+A basic example to deploy a Twisted application as a Docker container.

 # Requirements
 - Python 3.x